 At the end of the day, the developers commit their code and create a Pull-Request for review.
 This is where the fun begins.

-The reviewer now has to review hundreds of lines of code even if the author of the Pull-Request only changed a PHPDOC.
+Now, the reviewer has to review hundreds of lines of code even if the author of the Pull-Request only changed a PHPDOC.

 The issue was that the author reformatted the code using their IDE before committing their changes.

-Having to review several PRs like this every day can not only be annoying and time consuming, but the fact that the Reviewer will then probably just quickly glimpse over the code thinking “I can only see formatting changes” is a great way to introduce new bugs into the code without even knowing.
+Having to review several PRs like this every day can not only be annoying and time consuming, but is also a trap.
+Because the Reviewer will then probably just quickly glimpse over the code thinking “I can only see formatting changes” and risks to introduce new bugs into the code without even knowing.

 A similar issue arises when changes are made to complex parts of the code, while changes can look minor, their impact can be huge.